kitroll278/python-telegram-convertor/README.md

 # python-telegram-convertor
-python telegram bot that convert your files
+Python telegram bot that convert your files